-Fixed Term Exclusions will be used where necessary and where all other sanctions have been unsuccessful or when an incident occurs whereby no other sanction is appropriate.
+Suspensions will be used where necessary and where other sanctions have been unsuccessful or when an incident occurs whereby no other sanction is appropriate.
 The Headteacher will make the final decision.
-Exclusion of a student from the college is the most serious form of sanction available to us.
+Suspension of a student from the college is the most serious form of sanction available to us.
 The college has a duty to ensure reasonable adjustments are made to the behaviour policy for vulnerable/SEND students according to need wherever possible.
 A reintegration meeting must take place before a student returns to college.